 What does this mean for my business?

-2008 Server End of Life means that Microsoft will no longer provide updates and support for the 2008 Server.
+Windows 2008 Server End of Support means that Microsoft will no longer provide updates and support for the 2008 Server.
 The server will still function, but it won’t receive important security updates, meaning you’ll be vulnerable to cyberattacks.

 This situation really only means one thing: you’ll need a new operating system by 14th January 2020.

 You have two main options: update your operating system (to Windows 2019 for example), or move your infrastructure to a Hosted Virtual Server or Microsoft Azure.

 If you decide on moving your infrastructure to Azure, the costs are now comparable or cheaper than physical servers.
 This is because of the introduction of Azure Reserved Instance (committing for a certain amount of months) and Hybrid Benefit (applying previously bought licences).
 Speak to us and we can explain how this works and what it means in relation to your business.